eugenekoran/film-project/README.md

 ## Instructions

 Code was developed in Python 3.6.
-Training run on AWS p2.xlarge instance.
+Training ran on AWS p2.xlarge instance.

 1. Install Pytorch
 ```